launchdarkly/dotnet-jsonstream/README.md

 ## Overview

 The `LaunchDarkly.JsonStream` library implements a streaming approach to JSON encoding and decoding designed for efficiency at high volume, assuming a text encoding of UTF8.
 Unlike reflection-based frameworks, it has no knowledge of structs or other complex types; you must explicitly tell it what values and properties to write or read.
-It was implemented for the [LaunchDarkly .NET SDK](https://github.com/launchdarkly/dotnet-server-sdk) and [LaunchDarkly Xamarin SDK](http://github.com/launchdarkly/xamarin-client-sdk), but may be useful in other applications.
+It was implemented for the [LaunchDarkly server-side .NET SDK](https://github.com/launchdarkly/dotnet-server-sdk) and [LaunchDarkly client-side .NET SDK](http://github.com/launchdarkly/dotnet-client-sdk), but may be useful in other applications.

 ## Supported .NET versions and platform differences

 This version of the SDK is built for the following targets:

+* .NET 6.0
-* .NET Core 3.1+
+* .NET 5.0
-* .NET Core 2.1+
+* .NET Core 3.1
-* .NET 5.0+
+* .NET Core 2.1
-* .NET Framework 4.5.2+
+* .NET Framework 4.5.2
-* .NET Framework 4.6.1+
+* .NET Framework 4.6.1 (also works on .NET Framework 4.7)
 * .NET Standard 2.0 (used on other platforms such as Xamarin)

 ## `System.Text.Json` support